jangari/PDF-indexer/README.md

 The Wittenburg Door 3
 ```

-PDF Indexer follows this behaviour using the `-t/--the` flag.
-Default behaviour is to sort the index for occurrences of 'the'.
+PDF Indexer allows for this behaviour using the `-t/--the` flag.
+Setting this option affects both entries and subentries.

 ### Ignoring conjunctions in subheading lists